No customer obsession, please!

 CEO: We have been operating this way for many decades.
 We have no data to suggest customers will do that.

-Consultant: Would you consider investing in customer service department to modernize the workflows, to empower the agents, and to collect customer feedback to measure your improvements?
+Consultant: Would you consider investing in a customer service department to modernize the workflows, empower the agents, and collect customer feedback to measure your improvements?

-CEO: Ideally yes, but are always short on fund.
-Plus, we have a long tradition of prioritizing investments on marketing.
+CEO: Ideally yes, but we are always short on funds.
+Plus, we have a long tradition of prioritizing investments in marketing.
 To be honest, if I keep doing that, I will keep my job.
 If I prioritize customer service, I will raise some eyebrows from the board.

 Amazon.com Hat